docarray/docarray/docs/get-started/what-is.md

 - improved visualization on Document and DocumentArray;
 - revised documentations and examples
 - ... and many more.

+When first using DocArray, some Jina 2.x user may realize the static typing seems missing.
+This is due to a deliberate decision of DocArray: DocArray guarantees the types and constraints of the wire data, not the input data.
+In other words, only the functions that are listed under {ref}`docarray-serialization` chapter will trigger the data validation.

 To learn DocArray, the recommendation here is to forget about everything in Jina 2.x, although some interfaces may look familiar.
 Read [the fundamental sections](../fundamentals/document/index.md) from beginning.